zhengshuai1001/JiKouCompany/README.md

 Continuous effort, not strength or intelligence, is the key to unlocking our potential.

 Never waste a minute thinking about people you don't like.

+If I quit now, I will soon be back to where I started.
+And when I started I was desperately wishing to be where I am now.